bkoz/elk-demo/README.md

 # elk-demo

-How I deployed an ElasticSearch, Logstash, Kibana (EFK) stack on OpenShift.
-This is not a Red Hat supported document.
+How I deployed a single node ElasticSearch, Logstash, Kibana (EFK) stack on OpenShift.
+This is for demonstration purposes and is not a Red Hat supported document.
+To deploy EFK at scale, you'll want to follow the [Elastic Cloud on Kubernetes](https://operatorhub.io/operator/elastic-cloud-eck) operator.

 ### Node configuration

-The Elastic Search container requires a kernel parameter to be changed on the OpenShift worker nodes.
+The Elastic Search container requires a kernel parameter to be tuned on the OpenShift worker nodes.

 ```